Alignak-monitoring/alignak/README.rst

   python setup.py install --update

-It will only update the shinken lib and scripts, but won't touch your current configuration
+It will only update the alignak lib and scripts, but won't touch your current configuration

 Running
 -------

-Shinken is installed with `init.d` scripts, enables them at boot time and starts them right after the install process ends.
+Alignak is installed with `init.d` scripts, enables them at boot time and starts them right after the install process ends.
 Based on your linux distro you only need to do:

-  chkconfig --add shinken
+  chkconfig --add alignak
-  chkconfig shinken on
+  chkconfig alignak on

 or :

-  update-rc.d shinken defaults 20
+  update-rc.d alignak defaults 20

 Where is the configuration?
 ===========================

-The configuration is on the directory, `/etc/shinken`.
+The configuration is in the directory, `/etc/alignak`.

 Where are the logs?
 ===================

-Logs are in /var/log/shinken
+Logs are in /var/log/alignak
 (what did you expect?)